ubiquity-whilefoo/daemon-pull-review/README.md

         with:
           openRouterAiModel: "" # Optional - defaults to "anthropic/claude-3.5-sonnet"
           openRouterBaseUrl: "" # Optional - defaults to Open Router's API endpoint
+          tokenLimit: { context: 200000, output: 4096 } #  # Required if using custom openRouterAiModel.
+Defaults to Claude 3.5 Sonnet limits
 ```

+Important:
+If you specify a custom openRouterAiModel, you must also provide the appropriate tokenLimit configuration for that model.
+The default token limits are set for Claude 3.5 Sonnet and may not be suitable for other models.

 `.dev.vars` (for local testing):